Understanding Your Kung-Fu Student’s Class Schedule

 Second, you need to know your Rank.
 Our Student Handbook has full details, but reviewing the Kung-Fu Ranking Sashes will also help.
 Students should know their rank too (similar to their grade in school)—if they have passed a grading, their grading certificate will state their rank.
 Knowing their rank is the first step in understanding their Strength Requirements and what they need to know to test for their next level:

-• If they have their very first belt as a Youth, they are Youth Red.
+• Youth Red: If they have their very first belt as a Youth, they are Youth Red.

-• If they have their first sash, they are Junior Red.
+• Junior Red: If they have their first sash, they are Junior Red.

 In the unique case that a student grades in one program and then moves up a program before grading again, it can get confusing.
 We are happy to clarify for you specifically.
 The simple answer is that your student is one rank colour lower in the new program.